-Mr. Goldner, Mr. Hargreaves and Mr. Nagler, are party to Change in Control Agreements with the Company.
+Mr. Goldner, Mr. Hargreaves and Mr. Nagler are party to Change in Control Agreements with the Company.
 In addition, Mr. Goldner is party to an additional agreement with the Company governing his employment and providing certain post-termination benefits and payments.
-Mr. Verrecchia is also party to a post-employment agreement with the Company providing certain enhanced benefits.
-Mr. Hargreaves is party to an agreement grandfathering certain aspects of the Company's pension plans for him.
-All of these agreements, and the payments which the executive can receive in certain situations, are described in detail under the caption "Agreements and Arrangements Providing Post-Employment and Change in Control Benefits" that follows this report.
-The Committee authorizes the Company to enter into Change of Control or other employment related agreements with executives only in those situations where the Committee feels doing so is necessary to recruit and/or retain the most talented executives and to provide optimal incentive to the executive in question to work to maximize the performance of the Company and the creation of long-term value for the Company's shareholders.
-The change in control provisions in these agreements are generally double-trigger provisions in that the executive officer receives benefits under the agreements only if, following a change in control, the individual executive officer is either terminated by the Company without cause, or leaves on account of events which qualify under the definition of good reason in the agreement.
-The Company believes that double-trigger change in control agreements are generally most appropriate in that an executive would only be compensated in the event that the executive was no longer employed with the Company following the change in control.
+Mr. Hargreaves is party to an arrangement grandfathering certain aspects of the Company's pension plans for him.
+All of these agreements and arrangements, and the payments which the executive can receive in certain situations, are described in detail under the caption "Agreements and Arrangements Providing Post-Employment and Change in Control Benefits" that follows this report.
+The Committee authorizes the Company to enter into Change of Control or other employment related agreements or arrangements with executives only in those situations where the Committee feels doing so is necessary to recruit and/or retain the most talented executives and to provide optimal incentive to the executive in question to work to maximize the performance of the Company and the creation of long-term value for the Company's shareholders.
+The Change in Control Agreements are discussed in detail starting on page 52 of this proxy statement.
+The change in control provisions in these agreements are generally double-trigger provisions in that the executive officer generally receives benefits under the agreements only if, following a change in control, the individual executive officer is either terminated by the Company without cause, or leaves on account of events which qualify under the definition of good reason in the agreement.
+The Company believes that double-trigger change in control agreements are generally most appropriate as an executive would only be compensated thereunder in the event that the executive was no longer employed with the Company following the change in control.

-However, the Company's equity compensation plans generally provide that equity awards (including performance share awards) for all participants, including the Company's named executive officers, fully vest in the event of a change in control of the Company.
+However, the Company's equity compensation plans generally provide that equity awards (including performance share awards) for all participants, including the Named Executive Officers, fully vest in the event of a change in control of the Company.
 The participant is entitled to receive the value of such awards either in cash or shares of the Company's stock, determined in the Committee's discretion, following such change in control.